cloudiator/colosseum/documentation/api/entities/PortRequired.md

-﻿# Communication Actions
+# Required Port Actions
 ***

 ## Description
-A communication entity represents a template for a communication between two ports.
-The communication has a direction going from provided port to required port.
+A required Port represents a communication port required by an application component.
 ***

-## GET /api/communication
+## GET /api/portReq

 ### Description
-Returns a list of all communication entities.
+Returns a list of all required port entities.

 ### Request Parameters
 None

 ### Response
-A list of all communication entities stored in the database.
+A list of all required port entities stored in the database.

 ### Response Example
 ```